“Ms. Holloway, I’m afraid we are letting you go.”

 Steam threatened to spew from my ears, “Since I’m the one who created the new system for data processing, no.”

-Mr. Farmer leaned back in his office chair and sighed, “Please turn in your ID on the way out.”
+Mr. Whelms leaned back in his office chair and sighed, “Please turn in your ID on the way out.”

-“Sounds like a problem you can tell your mother about later.”
+“And I’m sure you can tell your mother all about it later.”
 A smug expression clouded over his face as he watched my eyes grow wide with rage.
 His grin highlighted the extra fat in his cheeks.
 Why get rid of me and not Brandon two cubicles over who watches porn during meetings or Susan who mysteriously disappears to the bathroom for twenty minutes each day.

 The realization came crashing down, “This is because I know about the affair you’re having with Jamie, isn’t it?”

-Mr. Farmer held his stance, “Despite whatever heinous story you created in your sick mind to cope with being fired or maybe blackmail your way out of the unemployment line, I assure you I love my wife.”
+Mr. Whelms held his stance, “Despite the heinous story you created to cope with being fired or maybe blackmail your way out of the unemployment line, I assure you I love my wife.”
 His wrinkly lips twisted into a grin.

 “Now, Ms. Holloway there really is no need for a temper tantrum.”
-Considering his defenseless position in a compact room with a furious woman, someone might assume he would know when his life may be in danger.
+Considering his defenseless position in a compact room with an enraged woman, someone might assume he would know when his life may be in danger.

 “Yes but last time I checked I’m also the boss while you’re a replaceable number puncher.”
 I scrunched my fingers into a ball so tight they ached by my side.

-I locked my jaw, “I worked really to be here.”
+I locked my jaw, “I worked hard to be here.”